 Ashley Behrendt serves as assistant director for the Global Gateways.
 She is responsible for fiscal management for the offices in China, India and Brazil and federal grants totaling $1.5 million.
 She received a bachelor's degree in communication studies from the College of Wooster.

-Shammi Liyange provides accounting and fiscal support to the Global Gateways.
-She is responsible for budgeting, monitoring and reconciling expenditures, managing accounts receivable, and managerial accounting for Global Gateway programs and offices.
-Shammi earned her bachelor’s in accounting and finance in Sri Lanka, holds a certificate in accounting from Montgomery College in Rockville, Maryland, and is a member of the Association of Chartered Certified Accountants.
+Shammi Liyange serves as an accounting and operations associate for the Global Gateways.
+She is responsible for providing accounting and fiscal support to the Global Gateways and Ohio State.
+She is also responsible for budgeting, monitoring and reconciling expenditures, managing accounts receivable and managerial accounting for the Global Gateway programs.
+She holds a Bachelor of Science in Accounting and Finance in Sri Lanka, holds a Certificate in Accounting from Montgomery College in Rockville, Maryland, and is a member of the Association of Chartered Certified Accountants.

 Kaitlyn Witsaman plans and oversees Global Gateways events and programs.
 She also builds on stakeholder relationships, researches information relative to services offered by the Gateways and supports day-to-day operations.
 She holds a Master of Arts in Leadership in Higher Education from Baldwin Wallace University and a Bachelor of Science in Business Administration with a concentration in marketing from Fairmont State University.